We’re reader-supported. This means when you buy through links on our site, we may earn an affiliate commission.

 2. They Save Space

 Traditional tubs are generally a standard size and length, taking up the bulk of the space in the bathroom.
 Not so with Japanese soaking tubs.
 These tubs are upright and can be custom designed according to the space available.
 These are great soaking tubs for small bathrooms.

 3. Beautiful and Stylish

-A Japanese soaking tub can easily become the focal point in your bathroom.
+This tub can easily become the focal point in your bathroom.
 As a freestanding tub, you can design the bathroom around the tub by placing it in the center of the room and adding the rest of the décor to match.

 You can install a traditional Japanese cedarwood soaking tub in any area, inside or outside, adding your own personal style to the space.